nicholasbishop/emma-editor/LOG.md

   track of roughly what I'm working on so that if and when I take a break I'm not lost when I come back.
 * Started working on undo/redo.
+  * Current plan is to make use of ropey's quick cloning rather than using the Command pattern; we'll see how it goes.